This article is part of a larger series on Payments.

 Worldpay offers several countertop and mobile card terminals by Ingenico as well.
 Ingenico is a popular manufacturer of card machines, and several of the models that are offered by Worldpay have user reviews of 3 or 4 out of 5 stars on retail sites like Amazon.

-Hardware is typically leased on a 12–48 month agreement with monthly charges that can vary based on your credit score.
-Typically, I recommend partnering with a merchant service provider that lets you purchase equipment outright (so it can be reprogrammed later if needed) or through an interest-free payment plan.
+Hardware lease agreements typically run 12–48 months, with monthly charges that can vary based on your credit score.
+I recommend partnering with a merchant service provider that lets you purchase equipment outright (so it can be reprogrammed later if needed) or through an interest-free payment plan.

 As a payment provider, Worldpay is easy to use.
 Once integrated into your systems, it works just like any payment provider for processing chip, swipe, or tap payments, as well as online payments and ACH.
 Worldpay Online payments offer real-time data on orders and conversions, and creating reports takes only a couple of clicks.

-Worldpay Point of Sale, Ecommerce, and Other Software Integrations
+Worldpay Point of Sale, Ecommerce & Other Software Integrations

 - Accounting: KashFlow, Xero, QuickBooks